crack00ns/SLD-Vehicle-Detection-And-Tracking-4/README.md

 To detect vehicles and remove false positives on a single frame we use a sliding window approach on different scales and construct a heatmap with all the pixels where multiple detections were detected.
 Only the lower half of the image was searched (`Y_START:400` and `Y_END:700`).
 Finally we apply a threshold on heatmap (`HEAT_MAP_THRESHLD:2`) to find the locations where possibility of having a car is very high.
 This is implemented in `detect_cars_frame()` function in the class `VehicleDetector`.
 We used `scipy.ndimage.measurements.label()` to isolate and locate individual cars and draw a bounding box across each detected car assuming each blob correspond to one car.
 The results on test images seem very accurate as shown below:

 ![alt text][image6]
-*Output on Test Image 1*
+*Output with Test Image 1*
 ---
 ![alt text][image7]
-*Output on Test Image 2*
+*Output with Test Image 2*
 ---
 ![alt text][image8]
-*Output on Test Image 3*
+*Output with Test Image 3*
 ---
 ![alt text][image9]
-*Output on Test Image 4*
+*Output with Test Image 4*
 ---
 ![alt text][image10]
-*Output on Test Image 5*
+*Output with Test Image 5*
 ---
 ![alt text][image11]
-*Output on Test Image 6*
+*Output with Test Image 6*
 ---
 *Result of Heatmap Thresholding on test images to detect and draw bounding boxes across car images* Next, we discuss our approach to smoothen detection across successive frames.

 ### 4. Smoothening the successive frames
 ---
-The above pipeline can be applied to a video stream and while the results are promising, the bounding boxes seem a bit jittery and we some false positives very rarely.
+The above pipeline can be applied to a video stream and while the results are promising, the bounding boxes seem a bit jittery and sometimes we noticed a few false positives.
 To smoothen and streamline the detection across successive frames, I used an **exponential smoothening** technique on both bounding boxes and the detected heatmap.
 I added two additonal boolean/binary flags in `VehicleDetector` class called `smoothen_heatmap` and `smoothen_frame_boxes`.
 Also added two variables that store boxes and heatmap found on previous frames called `prev_boxes` and `prev_heatmap`.
 ##### Box Smoothening
 Once we have labeled boxes on a single video frame.
-We iterate over all the boxes found in the previous frame and if the centers of any two boxes are within a threshold (`CENTER_CLOSE_THRESHOLD:10`), we assume that the two boxes are essentially indentifying the same car.
+We iterate over all the boxes found in the previous frame and if the centers of any two boxes are within a threshold (`CENTER_CLOSE_THRESHOLD:10`), we assume that the two boxes are essentially pointing at the same car.
 So we take a moving average of the centers, length and width of the new box with a moving average factor (`MOV_AVG_FACTOR:0.5`) e.g. `new_length_box=mov_avg_factor*current_length+(1-mov_avg_factor)*previous_length`.
 The code is implemented in `centers_are_close()`, `moving_average_boxes()`, `average_recenter_box()` in the `VehicleDetector` class.
 The code snippet is shown below:
 ```
     def centers_are_close(self, center1, center2):
         ''' Check if centers of two bounding boxes (in successive frames) are similar within a threshold,